Iris lacustris: Description

 The obovate shaped, falls are 2–2.3 cm long and 0.8 cm wide.
 They taper towards the claw (section closest to the stem).
 They have a white signal patch, which has a deep violet margin, and 3 central, orange, gold, or yellow and white toothed (or fimbriated – fringed) ridges (or crests).
 The signal patch guides bumblebees in to the middle of the flower, to pollinate it.
 The standards are narrowly oblanceolate, 1–1.5 cm long and 0.4–0.5 cm wide.
 They are shorter and narrower than the falls.

 It has a yellow funnel-like, perianth tube, which is 1–2 cm long.
 The tube is shorter than Iris cristata.

 It has a trigonal (or triangular), ovary, which is 0.8–1 cm long.
 It has a 1–2 cm long style, which has linear crests and wavy (crenate) edges.
 The style arm guides bumblebees to the lower section of the sepal, to reach the nectar.

 After the iris has flowered, between late June to late July, it produces a roundly triangular, or ovoid, seed capsule, which is covered by the spathes.
 The capsules are 1.2 mm long and 8 mm wide.
 Inside the capsule, are 3 mm wide, dark brown seeds, which have a white appendage (or aril, fleshy thickening of seed coat), spiralled around the seed.
-This spiral or corkscrew-like appendage is called an eliaosome.
-The eliaosomes are used as energy-rich food sources by ants, who help pollinate the plant.
+This spiral or corkscrew-like appendage is called an elaiosome.
+The elaiosomes are used as energy-rich food sources by ants, who help pollinate the plant.